ssapra/docs-build-service/using.md

 Next, to effectively utilize the team they created, users must associate image registry credentials and git credentials (if the source code lives in a private git repo) with the team.

 1) Associating a registry credential with a team.
 Build Service will utilize these credentials to deliver container image builds to the user's specified registry.
 The registry credential provided should belong to a user with `write` access on the registry.
+Currently, build service has tested and recommends using Docker Hub, GCR, Harbor, or Artifactory.
+Since Docker Hub and GCR are hosted services, when referencing these registries in the `registry` field, use the domain names `index.docker.io` and `gcr.io` respectively.
+For Artifactory or Harbor, reference the domain that is specific to your deployment of the registry.

 ```yaml
 team: example-team-name